-In our study, we followed Sedlmair et al.'s structured approach to establishing effective collaborations.
-In particular, we went through stages from \textbf{learn} to \textbf{design} with a focus on understanding players' needs and pain points regarding current data collection and analysis tools as well as which data visualizations may be adequate in this context to provide untapped insights of Commander gameplay.
-Throughout the process, we balanced usability with analytical depth, ensuring that the resulting dashboard provided actionable, context-sensitive insights while remaining approachable for players with varying levels of engagement, technical skill, and visualization literacy.
-In turn, this study forms the foundation for the subsequent design of the visualization dashboard.
-Experimental materials, code, and results are available at an online repository (\texttt{\url{https://osf.io/rsz9g/overview?view_only=e50cc8aff82e47c580bb422633599487}}).
+Our study followed stages from \textbf{learn} to \textbf{design}, focusing on understanding players' needs and pain points regarding current data collection/analysis tools and identifying appropriate visualizations for Commander gameplay insights.We conclude with \textbf{reflect}, discussing findings relative to the design phase and outlining future implementation/deployment pathways.
+Throughout, we balanced usability with analytical depth, ensuring actionable, context-sensitive insights remained accessible across varying player engagement, technical skill, and visualization literacy levels.
+This study forms the foundation for subsequent dashboard design.
+Experimental materials, code, and results are available at \footnote{\url{https://osf.io/rsz9g/overview?view_only=e50cc8aff82e47c580bb422633599487}}.